 8.2 Igniting the Test Specimen

 8.2.1 Apply the lowest visible part of the flame to the top of the specimen using a sweeping motion, if necessary, to cover the whole surface, but taking care not to maintain the flame against the vertical faces or edges of the specimen.
-Apply the flame for up to 30 seconds, removing it every 5 seconds for just sufficient time to observe whether or not the entire top surface of the specimen is burning.
+Apply the flame for up to 30 s, removing it every 5 s for just sufficient time to observe whether or not the entire top surface of the specimen is burning.

-8.2.2 Consider the specimen to be ignited, and commence measurement of the period and distance of burning, as soon as removal of the igniter, after a contact period increment of 5-seconds, reveals, burning supported by the whole of the top end surface of the specimen.
+8.2.2 Consider the specimen to be ignited, and commence measurement of the period and distance of burning, as soon as removal of the igniter, after a contact period increment of 5 s, reveals, burning supported by the whole of the top end surface of the specimen.

 8.3 Assessing Burning Behaviour